artisticar/MOTIVE-LinkDuration/README.md

 <br>

-Of these models, the **'5 layers redisual MLP neural networks'** performs the best at test time.
+Of these models, **'5 layers redisual MLP neural network'** performs the best at test time.

-Ensemble might be considered.
+Ensemble might be considered in the future.

 <br>